-Figure~6.1~Internal~Validity~of~Correlation,~Quasi-Experimental,~and~Experimental~Studies.~Experiments~are~generally~high~in~internal~validity,~quasi-experiments~lower,~and~correlation~(non-experimental)~studies~lower~still.
+Figure 7.1 Internal Validity of Correlation, Quasi-Experimental, and Experimental Studies.
+Experiments are generally high in internal validity, quasi-experiments lower, and correlation studies lower still.

-Notice also in Figure 6.1 that there is some overlap in the internal validity of experiments, quasi-experiments, and correlational (non-experimental) studies.
-For example, a poorly designed experiment that includes many confounding variables can be lower in internal validity than a well-designed quasi-experiment with no obvious confounding variables.
+Notice also in Figure 7.1 that there is some overlap in the internal validity of experiments, quasi-experiments, and correlational studies.
+For example, a poorly designed experiment that includes many confounding variables can be lower in internal validity than a well designed quasi-experiment with no obvious confounding variables.
 Internal validity is also only one of several validities that one might consider, as noted in Chapter 5.

-- 1. Milgram, S. (1974).
-Obedience to authority: An experimental view.
-New York, NY: Harper & Row. - 2.
-Rosenhan, D. L. (1973).
+3. Rosenhan, D. L. (1973).
 On being sane in insane places.
 Science, 179, 250-258.